 A short-term solvency test is one means of checking a system's funding progress.
 In a short-term solvency test, the plan's present assets (investments and cash) are compared with (1) member contributions on deposit, (2) the liabilities for future benefits to persons who have retired or terminated, and (3) the liabilities for projected benefits for service already rendered by active members.
-In a system that employs level contribution rate financing, the liabilities for member contributions on deposit (liability 1) and the liabilities for future benefits to present retirees (liability 2) will be fully covered by present assets, except in rare circumstances.
+In a system that employs level contributions on deposit (liability 1) and the liabilities for future benefits to present retirees (liability 2) will be fully covered by present assets, except in rare circumstances.